sweta-sahu/dl-nn-cnn-vgg13/README.md

-﻿# DL Assignment 2: Neural Networks, CNNs, and VGG-13
+﻿# DL: Neural Networks, CNNs, and VGG-13

 A set of Jupyter notebooks that build from a basic neural network to a convolutional neural network and a VGG‑13 implementation, including optimization techniques and experiments.